 PCP ASSIGNMENT POLICY:

-MCPs may only assign a beneficiary a PCP for MLTSS if the beneficiary: 1) requests a PCP; and/or 2) needs a PCP based on assessment, including if that assessment determines that the beneficiary does not have an existing PCP.
+MCPs may assign a dual eligible beneficiary a PCP for MLTSS only if the beneficiary: 1) requests a PCP; and/or 2) needs a PCP based on assessment,.
+Not counting beneficiaries who have requested a PCP for MLTSS and those with no existing PCP, the MCP will assign a PCP for MLTSS to no more than 10 percent of all other full dual beneficiaries.

+When a beneficiary has an existing Medicare PCP and a PCP is assigned for MLTSS, authorization authority will not be required from the MLTSS PCP for any service.
+Both the beneficiary and their existing PCP will be clearly informed by the MCP of the MLTSS PCP’s coordination-only role.
 The MCP will determine if there is an existing PCP by analyzing historical Medicare claims data provided by DHCS; any beneficiary who has claims experience with a physician in the last 12 months will be considered to have a PCP.
-Not counting beneficiaries who have requested a PCP for MLTSS and those with no existing PCP, the MCP will assign a PCP for MLTSS to no more than 10 percent of all other full dual beneficiaries.

-When a beneficiary already has an existing PCP and a PCP is assigned for MLTSS, authorization authority will not be required from the MLTSS PCP for any service.
-Both the beneficiary and their existing PCP will be clearly informed by the MCP of the MLTSS PCP’s coordination-only role. are
+For the purposes of this APL, a PCP is defined as a physician or non-physician medical practitioner under a supervision of a physician, who is responsible for supervising, coordinating, and providing initial and primary care to patients, initiating referrals, and maintaining the continuity of patient care.
+A specialist is considered a PCP if the specialist is serving as a beneficiary's primary care provider.

+The MCP shall assign a PCP that meets the health, cultural, language, and accessibility needs of the beneficiary.
+The PCP must be geographically accessible.
+The MCP must inform the beneficiary of the PCP assignment and explain the PCP’s role, using a format and language that ensures effective communication and provides a record of the assignment.

+MCPs are responsible for informing beneficiaries that they have a right to request a PCP for MLTSS coordination purposes, the right to change his or her PCP at any time, and that they are not required to use the PCP assigned by the MCP.

 MCPs may continue with their existing policies regarding PCP assignment for 30 days from the issuance of this letter.

-MCPs are responsible for ensuring that their delegates comply with all applicable state and federal laws and regulations and other contract requirements as well as DHCS guidance, including APLs and DPLs.
+MCPs are responsible for ensuring that their delegates comply with all applicable state and federal laws and regulations, including disability accessibility laws, and other contract requirements as well as DHCS guidance, including APLs and DPLs.

 Please contact your Medi-Cal contract manager with any questions.